April 15, 2011

 In the pages of Scripture, Moses will always stand as a giant of intercessory, servant leadership.
 Time and again, Moses interceded with God to spare both individuals and the entire congregation of Israel.
 As we will see, intercession means that one man prays for other people and pleads their cause before God.

 The Intercession of Moses.
 Moses had this great quality that his anger hardly ever caused him to lose control and act foolishly.
 In this case, with Korah and company, Moses had every right to be angry about their lies and rebellion.
-Now in Numbers 16:21, Yahweh tells Moses that He will consume the entire congregation instantly.
-Remember that the entire congregation had sided with Korah and company against the leadership of God through Moses and Aaron (Numbers 16:19, page 246).
-Even so, Moses and Aaron fall upon their faces before God.
-Notice that the rebels in this passage never fall on their faces before God.
-They stand in their pride, while Moses and Aaron fall down in their humility.
-Moses prays to Yahweh and says: “O God, God of the spirits of all flesh, when one man sins, will You be angry with the entire congregation?”
-(Numbers 16:22, page 246).
+Now in Numbers 16:21, Yahweh told Moses that He would consume the entire congregation instantly.
+Remember that the entire congregation had sided with Korah and company against the leadership of God through Moses and Aaron (Numbers 16:19).
+Even so, Moses and Aaron fell upon their faces before God.
+Notice that the rebels in this passage never fell on their faces before God.
+They stood in their pride, while Moses and Aaron fell down in their humility.
+Moses prayed to Yahweh and said: “O God, God of the spirits of all flesh, when one man sins, will You be angry with the entire congregation?”
+(Numbers 16:22).
 Moses knew that his intercession worked because of the next verse.

 So we learn more about intercessory prayer, which means we pray for other people and plead their cause before God.

-● Rebellion often produces anger in people who receive an unfair attack upon them.
+● Rebellion often produces anger in people who receive an unfair attack.
 Lies, delusions, and attacks can make people very angry.

 ● Anger should never cause us to lose our spiritual cool.
 Instead, we should recognize that rebellious people need intercessory prayers, and we should fall on our faces before God and seek His mercy and grace for people living in rebellion.
 They need repentance, love and restoration, which God may graciously visit upon them.